Ceres445/Ceres445/README.md

 ### Hello there 👋

-- I'm currently working not doing any projects
+- I'm currently not working on any project.
-- Nearly proficient in python lol
+- Prefer python
 - Reach me on discord Ceres#9663

 <!--